ElliotByrne/express-sql-clients-api/README.md

-# TurnPoint Client Table project
+# TurnPoint Clients - ExpressJS CRUD API

 This project was created as a demonstration of my NodeJS skills for a job opportunity at TurnPoint.